About WPTC

 (California)

 Nick Kastle has been in the food and agriculture industry for over 20 years.
 After five years working in grocery and food service procurement, he obtained his MBA at Saint Mary’s College, where his graduate project was on the company California Fruit and Tomato Kitchens.
 It was there that he was introduced to The Morning Star Packing Company.
 From that introduction, he spent ten years at Morning Star Packing, working across the processed tomato industry in industrial paste, food service pouches, and sun-dried tomatoes.
 In 2017 Nick moved to J.G.
-Boswell Company as Vice President of Marketing, where his primary responsibilities are processing tomatoes, Pima cotton, and oilseeds.
+Boswell Company as Vice President of Marketing, where his primary responsibilities are processing tomatoes, pima cotton, and oilseeds.

 About WPTC GIOVINAZZO ROBERT